MicroGame

 The MicroGame line by Metagaming Concepts consisted of tabletop microgames published from 1977 to 1982.

 History

-In 1977, Metagaming Concepts designer Howard Thompson came up with a new type of small, inexpensive, and fast wargame with a limited number of counters, a small map and a short rulebook, all packaged in a ziplock bag.
-It initially sold for $2.95, much cheaper than standard-sized boxed wargames of the time.
+In 1977, Metagaming Concepts designer Howard Thompson came up with a new type of small, inexpensive, and fast wargame with a limited number of counters, a small map and a short rulebook, each packaged in a plastic zipper storage bag.
+The games at first sold for $2.95, much cheaper than standard-sized boxed wargames of the time.
 As game historian Shannon Appelcline noted in the 2014 book Designers & Dragons, "The games were quite cheap for the market at the time but nonetheless allowed for a good amount of enjoyment and replayability."

 Metagaming Concepts first used the term "MicroGame" when they released Ogre, MicroGame #1 in 1977.